skubed0007/cutils/README.md

-# cutils : Implementation of core-utils in C
+# cutils : Re-Implementation of core-utils in C

 This is a collection of utility functions that I use in my projects.
 The functions are implemented in C and are designed to be portable across different platforms and compilers.